tw4449-s-MAS-Submods/tw4449-Custom-Room-Selection-Pack-Main-Repository/README.md

 ## Instructions:

-1. Go to the "Releases" tab on the right this webpage (or click [HERE](https://github.com/tw4449/tw4449-Location-Selector-Main-Repository/releases)), then click on the latest version of "Room.Selection.Pack.zip".
-It should begin automatically downloading.
+1. Go to the "Releases" tab on the right this webpage (or click [HERE](https://github.com/tw4449/tw4449-Location-Selector-Main-Repository/releases)), then click on the latest version of "Custom Room Selection Pack".
+To download click on Room.Selection.Pack.zip to begin.

 2. Unzip and open the folder called 'Room.Selection.Pack' (it should be in your 'Downloads' folder).